Boavizta/boaviztapi/docs/docs/getting_started/single_server.md

 ## Retrieve the impacts of a _custom_ server

-In this query, you refer to a _standard_ server, but provide a specific configuration of the machine (like extra RAM).
+In this query, you provide a specific configuration of the machine.
+Missing attributes or component will be replaced by default ones.

-The API returns impacts, updated to reflect your _own_ server configuration.
+The API returns impacts, to reflect your _own_ server configuration.

 Query :